Skip to main content

 Here are some important points to note:

 Use it like a game, to set the rules of behaviour and have everyone follow those rules.
 Because it targets behaviours, not personalities, it is a great tool to effect change.
-The book (and our summary) includes several guidelines to help you to implement this with your team.
+The book and our complete version of the Six Thinking Hats summary includes several guidelines to help you to implement this with your team.

 6 Hats, 6 Thinking Styles